 - The Group Tax function is delegated responsibility for managing tax risk within the agreed tax risk parameters.
-To this end, an internal escalation policy exists for referring matters to Group Tax for review and it is Group Tax's function to ensure that its business operations comply with the following tax planning principles: - Fletcher Building should interpret the relevant tax laws in a reasonable way, consistent with a relationship of 'co-operative compliance' with tax authorities. - Fletcher Building should seek to maintain positive relationships with Tax Authorities, founded on respect for each other's integrity and regular dealings that are open, honest and transparent. - Fletcher Building should work collaboratively with tax authorities to achieve early agreement on disputed issues and certainty on a real-time basis, wherever possible. - Fletcher Building may respond to tax incentives and exemptions. - Fletcher Building should only engage in tax planning that is aligned with and supports the commercial and economic activities of the business and does not lead to an abusive result. - The Group General Manager Taxation regularly reports to the Audit and Risk Committee on key tax risks and other material matters. - Further details on our approach to corporate governance in general can be located at https://fletcherbuilding.com/investor-centre/corporate-governance/
+To this end, an internal escalation policy exists for referring matters to Group Tax for review and it is Group Tax's function to ensure that its business operations comply with the following tax planning principles: - Fletcher Building should interpret the relevant tax laws in a reasonable way, consistent with a relationship of 'co-operative compliance' with tax authorities. - Fletcher Building should seek to maintain positive relationships with Tax Authorities, founded on respect for each other's integrity and regular dealings that are open, honest and transparent. - Fletcher Building should work collaboratively with tax authorities to achieve early agreement on disputed issues and certainty on a real-time basis, wherever possible. - Fletcher Building may respond to tax incentives and exemptions. - Fletcher Building should only engage in tax planning that is aligned with and supports the commercial and economic activities of the business and does not lead to an abusive result, and does not enter transactions where the overriding purpose is to avoid or reduce tax. - The Group General Manager Taxation regularly reports to the Audit and Risk Committee on key tax risks and other material matters. - Further details on our approach to corporate governance in general can be located at https://fletcherbuilding.com/investor-centre/corporate-governance/